Azure-Samples/avm-bicep-labs/labs/lab02/README.md

 Containing:

 - Azure Key Vault, with public network access disabled, and uses the Azure RBAC authorization model.
 It also has a Private Endpoint deployed into the Virtual Network workload subnet, and also linked to the Private DNS Zone for Azure Key Vault.
-- An Azure Virtual Machine deployed into Virtual Network workload subnet, with a System Assigned Managed Identity that has the 'Secrets Officer' Role at the Azure Key Vault Scope.
+- An Azure Virtual Machine deployed into Virtual Network workload subnet, with a User Assigned Managed Identity that has the 'Secrets Officer' Role at the Azure Key Vault Scope.

 ## Deployment